 1 oz Cointreau

 1 oz Lillet Blanc

 1 oz lemon juice

 Add ingredients to a shaker, fill with ice and shake to chill.
 Strain into a chilled cocktail glass and garnish with an orange twist.

-It's easy to remember because it has four ingredients in equal proportions.
+It’s easy to remember because it has four ingredients in equal proportions.
 Only the absinthe is unusual here, but even at just a small dash, this too is pretty hard to forget.
-It doesn't take much absinthe to overpower this recipe, so make sure you pour as little as you can from the bottle, or to be safe, dash it into your bar spoon first.
-I actually have two ounces of absinthe in a dropper bottle that I use for these occasions or when I rinse a glass to make the Sazerac.
+It doesn’t take much absinthe to overpower a recipe, so make sure you pour as little as you can from the bottle, or to be safe, dash it into your bar spoon first.
+We actually have two ounces of absinthe in a dropper bottle to use for these occasions or when we rinse a glass to make the Sazerac.

 The gin you choose will probably affect the overall flavor, but you can get away with just about anything you like.
-And if you don't like gin, I am saying that it doesn't really matter because this drink doesn't taste like gin.
-Believe me.
+And if you don’t like gin, we are saying that it doesn’t really matter because this drink doesn’t taste like gin.
 This is another one of those classics where gin does almost magical things to elevate the other flavors.
 As for the triple sec, Cointreau is what you want.

 The garnish is an important part of any cocktail recipe.
 Some drinks have options and can go with one item or another, but here, you want a nice, wide piece of orange peel.
-Snap the zest to send oils spraying over the surface of the drink.
-Rub it around the rim of the glass, and please drop it in with the peel side up, not the ugly white pith.
-It's Halloween, and everyone wants to see that splash of orange!
+Snap the zest to send oils spraying over the surface of the drink, then, rub it around the rim of the glass, and please drop it in with the peel side up, not the ugly white pith.
+It’s Halloween, and everyone wants to see that splash of orange!